 Help students to click photographs (using smartphone or camera), and share in the group.
-Teaches can use social media for making groups and sharing of observations.
-You can also use the Vigyan Pratibha Student Discussion platform: https://vp.hbcse.tifr.res.in/forums/forum/students-forum/
+Teacher can use social media for making groups and sharing of observations.

 Note: Identification of microorganisms is not required for this unit.

 Q3.
 Can you think of any other places where microorganisms may be present?